-Now, I get that he doesn’t want to be called a bug, no one does.
-But holding gold is not a smart investing strategy so the negative connotation he complains about is actually fitting.
+Now, I get it that he doesn’t want to be called a bug.
+No one does.
+But holding gold is not a smart investing strategy, so the negative connotation he complains about is fitting.
 Bad investment behavior should be called out.

 Marc Faber is a permabear, which means he always remains skeptical of the market.
 He always fears the next downtown.
 The permabear mentality can hurt your investment returns because you can get so scared that you will refrain from taking any significant risk.
 But you need to take risks if you want returns.
 Risk and return are joined at the hip.